kernie66/homebridge-random-delay-switches/README.md

 4. Use this switch in any scene or automation.
 5. Set an automation to trigger when this switch is turned ON or the motion sensor is triggered - The "EVE" app is very recommended to set these kind of automations.

-The characteristics of the switch are visible in the "EVE" app, unless 'hidden' is set.
+The characteristics of the switch are visible in the Eve app.
 These characteristics can be updated and used in automation conditions.
 The updates will be valid until the `Restore default` control is activated.
 The "Controller for Homekit" app is also a good way of controlling your automations.

 ## Configuration options